aimalexe/resistora/README.md

 To use Resistora's Colorband Calculator, simply input the color bands of your resistor into the appropriate fields and click the "Calculate" button.
 The calculated resistance value, tolerance, and temperature coefficient will be displayed below.

+## Features

+Resistora has the following features:

+* A color band selector that allows you to choose the colors of the bands on the resistor.
+* The ability to calculate the resistance value of a resistor based on its color bands.
+* A tolerance calculator that allows you to calculate the tolerance of a resistor based on its color band.
+* A user-friendly interface that is easy to use and understand.
+* A mobile-responsive design that allows you to use Resistora on any device.
+* Easy integration into existing lab workflows.

 ## Acknowledgments

 Resistora was created to solve a problem that my colleagues and I faced while working in the lab.
 I would like to acknowledge their input and feedback throughout the development process.

 ## Contribution
 Contributions are always welcome.
-If you find any bugs or have suggestions for improvements, please open an issue or a pull request on the [GitHub repository](https://github.com/aimalexe/resistora)
+If you find any bugs or have suggestions for improvements, please open an issue or a pull request on the [GitHub repository](https://github.com/aimalexe/resistora/)
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-# Getting Started with Create React App
+## Getting Started with Resistora

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.